IoulianaLitou/OSINT-Framework/README.md

 http://osintframework.com

 ### Legend
+ 	(A) - API Provided
+        (DW) - Content can be downloaded
+        (P) - Payment required
-(T) - Indicates a link to a tool that must be installed and run locally
+        (T) - Indicates a link to a tool that must be installed and run locally<br>
         (D) - Google Dork, for more information: <a href="https://en.wikipedia.org/wiki/Google_hacking">Google Hacking</a>
-(R) - Requires registration
+        (R) - Requires registration/signup
         (M) - Indicates a URL that contains the search term and the URL itself must be edited manually

 ### For Update Notifications
 Follow me on Twitter: @jnordine - https://twitter.com/jnordine